 Here are the takeaways from this article that you should keep in mind:

-• Use skills assessments at the very start of the hiring process.
+Use a software engineering skills assessment at the start of the hiring process.
 They’ll help you minimize the time it takes to hire a candidate.

 Develop your software engineer interview questions and tailor them to your brand.
 With the right questions, you’ll learn whether your candidates are the right fit and you’ll hire a top software engineer with little difficulty!
 Try TestGorilla for free.